davtsang/TsangNotes/README.md

 2018/08/24

 This is a template for skeletal class notes based on the tufte-book class.
-Copy TsangNotes.sty and TsangNotes.cls into your local LaTeX directory
+Copy "TsangNotes.sty" and "TsangNotes.cls" into your local LaTeX directory.

      \documentclass[options..]{TsangNotes}